FuelLabs/fuels-ts/apps/docs/src/guide/wallets/wallet-transferring.md

 <<< @/../../docs-snippets/src/guide/cookbook/transferring-assets.test.ts#transferring-assets-4{ts:line-numbers}

+_Note: Use `transferToContract` exclusively for transfers to a contract.
+For transfers to an account address, use `transfer` instead._

 ## Transferring Assets To Multiple Contracts

 Similar to the `Account.batchTransfer` method, you can transfer multiple assets to multiple contracts using the `Account.batchTransferToContracts` method.
 Here's how it works: